PacificBiosciences/HiFi-human-assembly-WDL/README.md

 ## Running the workflow

-Run the workflow using the engine and backend that you have configured ([miniwdl](#run-directly-using-miniwdl), [Cromwell](#run-directly-using-cromwell), [Workbench](#run-using-workbench)).
+Run the workflow using the engine and backend that you have configured ([miniwdl](#run-directly-using-miniwdl), [Cromwell](#run-directly-using-cromwell)).

 Note that the calls to `miniwdl` and `Cromwell` assume you are accessing the engine directly on the machine on which it has been deployed.
 Depending on the backend you have configured, you may be able to submit workflows using different methods (e.g. using trigger files in Azure, or using the Amazon Genomics CLI in AWS).
-Calls to the Workbench CLI will be the same regardless of the engine/backend combination.

 ### Run directly using miniwdl